Sylvain59650/lodash-object/docs/Array.md

     number Array#indexOf(any value, number fromIndex=0)

 Gets the index at which the first occurrence of value is found in array using SameValueZero for equality comparisons.
 If fromIndex is negative, it's used as the offset from the end of array.

 Arguments

-    value (*): The value to search for. fromIndex (number): The index to search from.
+    value (*): The value to search for.
+    fromIndex: The index to search from.

 Returns